SuadeLabs/jsonscreamer/README.md

 1. fast - up to 10x faster than the de-facto standard [jsonschema](https://github.com/python-jsonschema/jsonschema) library
 2. correct - full compliance with the json schema test suite, except some gnarly `$ref` edge cases
 3. easy to maintain - pure python code, regular function calls etc.
+4. iteration over all errors for a given schema

 Currently it only handles the Draft 7 spec.
 If you want a more battle-tested and robust implementation, use [jsonschema](https://github.com/python-jsonschema/jsonschema).
 If you want an even faster implementation use [fastjsonschema](https://github.com/horejsek/python-fastjsonschema) (up to 2x quicker).
 The jsonscreamer library sits somewhere in between: more correct than fastjsonschema (e.g. counting `[0, False]` as having unique items) and faster than jsonschema.